burnish/next/applinks/1.0/roadmap.md

 ## Wider Platform Support

-One of the advantages of having a really simple app is that it should be reltively easy to make available on other platforms.
+One of the advantages of a simple app is that it should be reltively easy to make it available on other platforms.
 I personally miss Up Next while I'm using my iPad, and it would be fun to try out tvOS.

 ## Better Local Playback on Watch